brlol/RedeskyNew/README.md

 - Rewrote TimerLongJump, now flags less.
 - Changed the Scaffold to be slower but less flagging/breaking.
 # Usage
+Configurations and scripts are located in different branches.

 Put scripts in your scripts folder located inside your Liquid Bounce/Liquid Drip installation.

 For Liquid Bounce, you will need to go through ``C:\Users\User\AppData\Roaming\.LiquidLauncher\gameDir\LiquidBounce-1.8\scripts`` for scripts and ``C:\Users\User\AppData\Roaming\.LiquidLauncher\gameDir\LiquidBounce-1.8\settings`` for configurations.